jidicula/forcepush/content/posts/2021-05-01-Writing-a-simple-CLI-program:-Python-vs-Go.md

     ├── __init__.py
     └── test_foo_bar.py
 ```
-(This pretty filetree output is courtesy of the [`tree` tool](http://mama.indstate.edu/users/ice/tree/), which is also available via Homebrew.)
+(This pretty filetree output is courtesy of [`tree`](http://mama.indstate.edu/users/ice/tree/), which is also available via Homebrew.)

 This seemed to be a format more geared towards a Python package intended to be a library imported by other projects - probably overkill for a CLI tool.
 After some digging, I instead followed the [structure recommended by the Python Packaging Authority](https://packaging.python.org/tutorials/packaging-projects/#creating-the-package-files):